izumi02-ui/Nexus-AI-Discord-Bot/docs/ARCHITECTURE.md

 7. **Learning** (`database/knowledge.py`) — only grounded answers become durable
    rows, with history, confidence, expiry and a disputed state for contradictions.
+8. **Presentation** (`utils/rich_response.py`) — the verified outcome is rendered
+   without changing its meaning.
+Simple replies remain plain; explanations and worked solutions get a focused embed between plain prose; code is split into copyable parts or attached as a complete replacement file.
+Images must come from retrieved HTTPS evidence, never from model-written URLs.

 ---